A guide to saving money & hitting your financial targets every time

 While it’s important to increase your earnings and try to bring in additional cash flow, how you manage your money and how much of it you save can be just as important, if not more so.

-In this article we take a look at how to manage your money in a way that leaves more room for savings as well as how to set and hit financial targets.
+In this article, we take a look at how to manage your money in a way that leaves more room for savings as well as how to set and hit financial targets.

 How to manage your money

 One of the first steps to managing your money is to review your finances to find out where you’re currently at.
-This means that you need write down your income and expenses, not forgetting annual expenses.
+This means that you need to write down your income and expenses, not forgetting annual expenses.

 Once you know what’s coming in and what’s going out, you will know how much money you have available for saving and investment purposes.

 Defining your financial goals is crucial to financial success and will give you a purpose for not only sticking to a budget but also staying away from your savings.

 Financial goals can be long-term, mid-term as well as short-term and must be very specific.
 For the long-term goals you should define milestones that include a date and goal to ensure you can evaluate your progress and stay on track.

 Examples of long-term financial goals

 - Qualifying for a home loan and purchasing a property